tuimeo/go-proto-filename-prefixer/README.md

 1. Scan the specified directory for any '*.pb.go' files whichs looks like a generated proto file.
 2. Parse the `raw desc` part of the file, convert the hex back to [FileDescriptorProto](https://github.com/protocolbuffers/protobuf/blob/master/src/google/protobuf/descriptor.proto)
-3. Prepend the specified string to `name` field.
+3. Prepend the specified string to `name` field, update any `dependency` field that point to other proto under the target directory.
 4. Marshal to hex string and replace back to the `pb.go` file, also update header information.
+5. Check if there is any 'XXX_grpc.pb.go' file, if yes, update the `Metadata` line field.

 ## Usage